Shoulder Surgery

 Early, correct diagnosis and treatment of shoulder problems can make a significant difference in the long run.

-Your Orthopaedic Consultant will evaluate you physically, arrange all necessary diagnostic imaging and explain the most appropriate course of treatment available to you, whether it be Physiotherapy, Surgery or Strength & Conditioning.
+At UPMC Sports Surgery Clinic, your Orthopaedic Consultant will evaluate you physically, arrange all necessary diagnostic imaging and explain the most appropriate course of treatment available to you, whether it be Physiotherapy, Surgery or Strength and Conditioning.

 For further information on this subject please email info@sportssurgeryclinic.com or call +353 1 5262000